Dollar rises from eight-month low on Yellen, Fed minutes

 The minutes from the Fed's September 17-18 meeting, released on Wednesday, also suggested there was still broad support to trim bond-buying this year.

-Top officials were concerned that their decision to keep buying $85 billion in bonds each month could harm the effectiveness of communications with investors, who largely expected a reduction.
+Top officials were concerned that their decision to keep buying $85 billion (53.2 billion pounds) in bonds each month could harm the effectiveness of communications with investors, who largely expected a reduction.

 The Fed minutes added to dollar gains that came on news that Janet Yellen would be nominated as the next head of the Federal Reserve, which removed some uncertainty in financial markets.
 U.S. President Barack Obama nominated Yellen late in the New York session.